wevre/wry/README.md

 Do we to allow any expression as condition-clauses? or only those that return boolean values?
 PHP has a broad set of things it will consider `false`, including empty strings, empty arrays, zero; whereas Lua only considers `false` and `nil` to be false and all those others are considered true.
 How do we handle a condion-clause that evaluates to an array?
 Do all the members of the array have to be true to continue?

-Maybe we say: whatever expression is there in the condiction clause will be cast (coerced) to a boolean, and there is a set of rules that control that.
+Maybe we say: whatever expression is there in the condition clause will be cast (coerced) to a boolean, and there is a set of rules that control that.
 Maybe for an array, the first item of the array is used to determine the boolean.

 Types
 -----------